ssalpawuni/ssalpawuni/content/project/2021-09-04-tutorial-1-worked-examples/index.markdown

 ## Introduction
 This is a tutorial of common problems in Statistics alongside their suggested solutions.
-No particular level is target.
-Thus, you may find any of the problems to be at any level (undergrad, masters or doctoral level).
-Questions may come from any topic in Statistics, rather than a chapter-by-chapter basis.
+No particular level is the target.
+Thus, you may find any of the problems to be at any level (undergrad, master's, or doctoral level).
+Questions may come from any topic in Statistics, rather than on a chapter-by-chapter basis.
 In most cases, these questions are not designed by me.
-You may find some of the questions may be coming from my lectures notes, online portals where solutions to the problems are not given, well written Statistics books such as [Robert V. Hogg et al.](https://scholarworks.wmich.edu/books/119/), [Sheldon Ross](https://doi.org/10.2307/2344885), or questions whose original source are not clearly known (anonymous).
+You may find some of the questions may be coming from my lectures notes, online portals where solutions to the problems are not given, well-written Statistics books such as [Robert V. Hogg et al.](https://scholarworks.wmich.edu/books/119/), [Sheldon Ross](https://doi.org/10.2307/2344885), or questions whose original source are not clearly known (anonymous).
 In cases where I am certain of the original source of the question, I would do my best to cite the source of it.
 If you feel a problem is not properly cited, please draw my attention to it.

 # Problem 1.